elliottcarlson/twitch-chat-viewer/README.md

 You can also find the "View: Focus Twitch Chat" command in the Command Palette.

+### Authentication (Optional)

+By default, the extension connects anonymously and provides read-only access to chat.
+To send messages and unlock moderation features, you can sign in with Twitch:

+#### How to Sign In:

+1. **Open Settings Menu**:
+   - Open the Twitch Chat panel
+   - Click the **Settings Gear** button in the header
+   - Click **"Sign In"**

+2. **Authorize with Twitch**:
+   - Your browser will open to Twitch's authorization page
+   - Click "Authorize" to grant permissions
+   - The browser will show a success message

+3. **Return to VS Code**:
+   - You're now signed in!
+   - Your username appears in the header
+   - The message input box is now active
+   - The settings menu shows chat mode controls
+   - Type your message and press Enter or click Send!

+**What authentication enables:**
+- Send messages to chat (your messages appear in the log)
+- BTTV and 7TV emotes (global and channel-specific)
+- Moderation tools (click usernames or use `/` commands)
+- Chat mode controls (Shield Mode, Subs-Only, etc.)

+**Security & Privacy:**
+- Uses Twitch's **OAuth 2.0 Implicit Grant Flow**
+- Local authentication server runs only during sign-in (port 3000)
+- Your tokens are never exposed in settings or logs
+- You can sign out anytime from the settings menu

+**To sign out**: Click the Settings Gear → "Sign Out"

 ### Configuration

 - `twitchChat.channel`: The Twitch channel/username to view chat from (without the # symbol)